Home » Dinner Recipes » Chicken and Stuffing Casserole

 • Feel free to swap the tenderloins for boneless, skinless chicken breasts or thighs.

-• For a fluffier stuffing, make the stuffing mix using the directions on the package and toss it on top of the casserole (just don’t add the additional chicken broth).
+• For a fluffier stuffing on top, make the stuffing mix using the directions on the package and toss it on top of the casserole (just don’t add the additional chicken broth).

-• Add some veggies and make this a little healthier!
-Try some mixed veggies in the casserole.
+• Try some mixed veggies in the casserole.
 Or serve this alongside a side salad or vegetable side dish.

 • Keep leftovers in the fridge for up to 3 days, freeze for up to 3 months.